himanshu3103/CharLM/README.md

 - **Final Linear Layer**: Maps the output embeddings to vocabulary logits for character prediction.

 ### Dependencies
-To run CharGPT, you need the following dependencies installed:
+To run miniGPT, you need the following dependencies installed:
 ```bash
 pip install torch numpy
 ```